-Organic Law of Georgia No 2475 of 22 December 2022 - website, 29.12.2022 a) the PEC chairperson shall activate the voter verification device/devices in the presence of the persons authorised to be present in the polling station (he/she shall activate the voter verification process in the voter verification device/devices) and shall print out the initial report/reports from the device/devices, thereby confirming that no voter verification has been done with the voter verification device/devices.
+- 1. Audit of polling/elections conducted using electronic means shall be carried out through the following measures: - a) the PEC chairperson shall activate the voter verification device/devices in the presence of the persons authorised to be present in the polling station (he/she shall activate the voter verification process in the voter verification device/devices) and shall print out the initial report/reports from the device/devices, thereby confirming that no voter verification has been done with the voter verification device/devices.
 Activation of the voter verification device and printing out the initial report from the device shall be possible only after entering a special individual code/password in the said device by the PEC chairperson.
 Before activating the voter verification device, the PEC chairperson shall check the possibility of activating the device without entering a special individual code/password;

-Article 76 - Audit of polling/elections conducted using electronic means b) after activating the voter verification process in the voter verification device/devices, the PEC chairperson shall instruct the members of the commission registering voters to print out the list of voters from the voter verification device/devices (by indicating the voter's serial number, surname and actual state), which will be displayed in a visible place along with the demonstration protocol, which can be used to verify that the list of voters loaded in the voter verification device and the lists of voters displayed on the voters' registration desk and those posted on the wall of the polling station are identical;
+b) after activating the voter verification process in the voter verification device/devices, the PEC chairperson shall instruct the members of the commission registering voters to print out the list of voters from the voter verification device/devices (by indicating the voter's serial number, surname and actual state), which will be displayed in a visible place along with the demonstration protocol, which can be used to verify that the list of voters loaded in the voter verification device and the lists of voters displayed on the voters' registration desk and those posted on the wall of the polling station are identical;